-The kinematic behaviour of a CNC machine is defined partially by the Part Program, since the tool movements are determined also by the control strategies implemented in the machine.
-It is the case of so-called “look-ahead” algorithm, implemented to control the machine movements, aimed to reduce the build-time, maintaining at the same time the geometrical and dimensional quality of the final object.
+The kinematic behaviour of a CNC machine is partially defined by the part program since the tool movements are also determined by the control strategies implemented in the machine.
+This is the case with the so-called ‘look-ahead’ algorithm, which is implemented to control the machine movements with the aim of reducing the build time while maintaining the geometrical and dimensional quality of the final object.

-It has been noticed that also professional CAE tools, developed for AM applications, are not able to evaluate accurately the build-time required for fabricating objects realized using additive technologies.
-These results look so negative because they are obtained from the software that performs the manufacturing process from the given geometric data (.stl file)
+It was ascertained that the professional CAE tools developed for AM applications are not able to accurately evaluate the build time required for fabricating objects realised using additive technologies.
+Here, the results appear largely negative since they were obtained from the software that performs the manufacturing process from the given geometric data (.stl file).

-Therefore, with the aim of testing the procedure for determining the build-time, the case study of RepRap was taken as reference, since it is a very diffused controller for AM machines.
-By a detailed-analysis of the RepRap machines, the control strategies were identified and reproduced inside the proposed method.
-In particular, it provides a mathematical formulation of the “look-ahead” control strategy (“jerk phase”).
+Therefore, with the aim of testing the procedure for determining the build time, the case study of RepRap was taken as reference, since it presents a highly diffused controller for AM machines.
+Through detailed analysis of the RepRap machines, the control strategies were identified and reproduced inside the proposed method.
+Specifically, the method provides a mathematical formulation of the ‘look-ahead’ control strategy (‘jerk phase’).

-In order to compute the build-time, a custom python application was developed.
-As shown in the results section, the method provides a very accurate estimation of the build-time.
-For each of the nine test cases analyzed, the error is less than 0,2 % of the real build-time, but in some cases the estimated and real build-time are the same.
+In order to compute the build time, a custom Python application was developed.
+As outlined in the results section, the method provided a highly accurate estimation of the build time.
+For each of the nine test cases analysed, the error was less than 0.2 % of the actual build time, while in some cases, the estimated time was equal to the actual build time.

-A limit of this method is it needs the Part Program which is obtained at the end of several steps.
-Therefore, this approach is quite time-consuming and could not represent the optimal solution when the evaluation should be provided quickly, and some information is still missing.
-For example, some specific parameters of the machinery in use, such as acceleration and jerk.
-In these cases, the optimal solution is still represented by the parametric methods, for which the proposed method can represent a powerful instrument for the set-up.
+One limitation of this method is that it requires the part program, which is only obtained following a number of steps.
+The approach is thus fairly time-consuming and would not be the optimal solution when a rapid evaluation is required or when some information is missing, such as specific parameters of the machinery in use (e.g. acceleration and jerk).
+In these cases, the optimal solution remains the parametric methods, for which the proposed method can present a powerful instrument for the set-up.

-Further work is required to test the proposed methodology for other typologies of AM machines that does not implement RepRap controller and use other control strategies.
+Further work is required to test the proposed methodology for other typologies of AM machines that do not implement the RepRap controller and which use other control strategies.

 References

 [1] K. V. Wong, A. Hernandez, A review of additive manufacturing, ISRN Mech.
-Eng., 2012.
+(2012) pp. 21-31.

-[2] S. S. Babu, R. Goodridge, Additive manufacturing, Materials Science and Technology (United Kingdom), vol. 31, no. 8.
-Maney Publishing, 1 June 2015, pp. 881–883.
+[2] S. S. Babu, R. Goodridge, Additive manufacturing, Materials Science and Technology (United Kingdom) 31 (2015) pp. 881-883.

-[3] D. Brackett, I. Ashcroft, R. Hague, Topology optimization for additive manufacturing, 22nd Annual International Solid Freeform Fabrication Symposium - An Additive Manufacturing Conference, SFF 2011, 2011.
+[3] D. Brackett, I. Ashcroft, R. Hague, Topology optimization for additive manufacturing, 22nd Annual International Solid Freeform Fabrication Symposium - An Additive Manufacturing Conference, SFF 2011, Austin, Texas, 2011, pp. 679-692.

 [4] F. Cucinotta, M. Raffaele, F. Salmeri, A stress-based topology optimization method by a Voronoi tessellation Additive Manufacturing oriented, Int.
 J. Adv.
 Manuf.
-Technol., vol. 103, August 2019.
+Technol.
+103 (2019) pp. 1965-1975

-[5] D. S. Thomas, S. W. Gilbert, Costs and cost effectiveness of additive manufacturing: A literature review and discussion, in Additive Manufacturing: Costs, Cost Effectiveness and Industry Economics, 2015.
+[5] D. S. Thomas, S. W. Gilbert, Costs and cost effectiveness of additive manufacturing: A literature review and discussion, in: Additive Manufacturing: Costs, Cost Effectiveness and Industry Economics.
+F. Brewer (editor).
+Nova Sciences, New York, 2015.
+ISBN: 978-1-63483-364-6, pp. xx-xx.

 [6] P. Alexander, S. Allen, D. Dutta, Part orientation and build cost determination in layered manufacturing, CAD Comput.
-Aided Des., 1998.
+Aided Des., (1998).

 [7] G. Costabile, M. Fera, F. Fruggiero, A. Lambiase, D. Pham, Cost models of additive manufacturing: A literature review, Int.
 J. Ind.
 Eng.
-Comput., 2016.
+Comput.
+(2016).

 [8] S. L. Chan, Y. Lu, Y. Wang, Data-driven cost estimation for additive manufacturing in cybermanufacturing, J. Manuf.
-Syst., 2018.
+Syst.
+(2018).

-[9] E. Asadollahiyazdi, J. Gardan, P. Lafon, Multi-objective optimization of additive manufacturing process, IFAC-PapersOnLine, vol. 51, pp. 152–157, Jan.
-2018.
+[9] E. Asadollahiyazdi, J. Gardan, P. Lafon, Multi-objective optimization of additive manufacturing process, IFAC-PapersOnLine 51 (2018) pp. 152-157.